justmars/lawdata/README.md

 ## Queries

-Instead of creating SQL queries within the [metadata config file](etc/metadata.yml), because of `datasette-query-files`, I use a separate folder [/queries](/queries/) wherein each pairing of `.sql` and `.yml` files creates a canned API endpoint.
+Unlike a default datasette instance, canned SQL queries are not found in the [metadata config file](etc/metadata.yml).

+The `datasette-query-files` plugin allows us to use a separate folder (see [/queries](/queries/)) where each pairing of `.sql` and `.yml` becomes its own canned API endpoint.

-This setup makes it easier to write .sql files in VSCode with extensions: [dbt formatter](https://github.com/henriblancke/vscode-dbt-formatter) dependent on [vscode-dbt](https://github.com/bastienboutonnet/vscode-dbt.git):
+This setup makes it easier to write .sql files in VSCode with extensions ([dbt formatter](https://github.com/henriblancke/vscode-dbt-formatter) dependent on [vscode-dbt](https://github.com/bastienboutonnet/vscode-dbt.git)):

 ```json
 // settings.json